-The function $plot_convergence()$ allows the user to visualise the convergence by plotting the free energy change computed using the equilibrated snapshots between the proper target time frames in both forward (data points are stored in forward and $forward_error$) and reverse (data points are stored in forward and $forward_error$) and reverse (data points are stored in forward and $forward_error$) directions.
-The unit in the y axis could be labelled to other units by setting forward which by default is forward.
+The function plot_convergence() allows the user to visualise the convergence by plotting the free energy change computed using the equilibrated snapshots between the proper target time frames.
+The data could be provided as a Dataframe from alchemlyb.convergence.forward_backward_convergence() or provided explicitly in both forward (data points are stored in forward and forward_error) and reverse (data points are stored in backward and backward error) directions.

+The unit in the y axis could be labelled to other units by setting units, which by default is kT.
 The user can pass matplotlib.axes.Axes into the function to have the convergence drawn on a specific axes.